This San Sebastian travel guide was very close to never being written.

 I didn’t intend on going there when I decided to visit the Basque Country.
 I’m not one to plan things too much, beyond booking my tickets and accommodation beforehand.
-I don’t like to live to a plan too much.
+I don’t like to tie myself to a plan.

-It was only when I saw photos that I decided travelling to San Sebastian was something I had to do!
+It was only when I saw some photos of the city that I decided travelling to San Sebastian was something I had to do!
 The main photos that swayed me were the views of La Concha beach, they were just breathtaking!

 San Sebastian Travel Guide

 San Sebastian, known as Donostia in Euskara, the language of the Basque Country, is a coastal city in Northern Spain.
 It’s located 20 km (12 miles) away from the border of France.

 It’s interesting to note that the current layout of the city was built up to 1914.
 It was modelled upon the Haussmanisation of Paris with the Buen Pastor Square built in the style of Rue de Rivoli.